-Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide that were identified through our compliance process, which was approximately 790 suppliers.
-In 2017, we continued to require suppliers to use the EICC Form CMRT, and specifically required version 4.0 or newer form.
+Our Reasonable Country of Origin Inquiry entailed surveying all direct suppliers of materials and components worldwide that were identified through our compliance process, which was more than 1200 suppliers.
+In 2018, we continued to require suppliers to use the CMRT, and specifically required version 5.11 or newer form.
 This required substantially more effort by our suppliers, but provided substantially more information, particularly on smelters.
-We received responses from more than 90% of our surveyed suppliers, based on our total supplier spending.
+We received responses from more than 90% of our total supplier spend.
 Most of these suppliers provided data at a supplier company level or divisional level relative to the supplier, rather than based on the part number that the supplier provided to us.